-- (a) Course load
+a.
+Course load

-- (b) Service expectations
+b.
+Service expectations

-- (c) Research, scholarship and creative activity

-- (d) Professional development related to teaching, research and service

-- (e) Undergraduate and graduate advising

-- (f) Student contact and communication
+c.
+Research, scholarship and creative activityd.
+Professional development related to teaching, research and servicee.
+Undergraduate and graduate advising e.
+Undergraduate and graduate advising f.
+Student contact and communication Section 4.

-Section 4.
 Workload policies should also describe a process for accounting for individual faculty needs when assigning workload.
-Factors to consider include, but are not limited to:

-(a) New course preparations

-- (b) Balance of workload components based on faculty review, promotion and tenure, professional development expectations and agenda for research, scholarship and creative activity - (c) Administrative duties - (d) Timing of activities (e.g., publication and grant deadlines, course load in given terms, and promotion review dates) - (e) Job description

-Section 5.
-An individual's particular professional responsibilities shall be assigned in accordance with the departmental or unit policy.
-Assignments shall reflect:

-- (a) The instruction, research, and service needs of the university and its departments, institutes, centers and other academic units; - (b) The bargaining unit member's qualifications and expertise and potential to acquire the appropriate expertise; - (c) The bargaining unit member's evolving professional interests; - (d) Generally accepted practices in the field; and - (e) A realistic balance of duties consistent with the criteria for review.

-Section 6.
-The Provost or designee shall be responsible for the scheduling and assignment of all bargaining unit faculty members' professional responsibilities.
-A bargaining unit faculty member shall be afforded the opportunity to meet with his or her dean, director or designee at least annually, before responsibilities are assigned, to discuss the bargaining unit faculty member's preferences regarding assignments for teaching, research, service and other professional responsibilities as set forth in this Article, and the member's anticipated resource needs.
+Factors to consider include, but are not limited to: (a) New course preparations (b) Balance of workload components based on faculty review, promotion and tenure, professional development expectations and agenda for research, scholarship and creative activity (c) Administrative duties (d) Timing of activities (e.g., publication and grant deadlines, course load in given terms, and promotion review dates) (e) Job description 5.
+An individual's particular professional responsibilities shall be assigned in ance with the departmental or unit policy.
+Assignments shall reflect: (a) The instruction, research, and service needs of the university and its departments, institutes, centers and other academic units; (b) The bargaining unit member's qualifications and expertise and potential to acquire the appropriate expertise; (c) The bargaining unit member's evolving professional interests; (d) Generally accepted practices in the field; and (e) A realistic balance of duties consistent with the criteria for review. of all b faculty designe unit fac and oth a 6.
+The Provost or designee shall be responsible for the scheduling and assignment argaining unit faculty members' professional responsibilities.
+A bargaining unit member shall be afforded the opportunity to meet with his or her dean, director or see at least annually, before responsibilities are assigned, to discuss the bargaining culty member's preferences regarding assignments for teaching, research, service her professional responsibilities as set forth in this Article, and the member's lated resource needs. faculty to: (a) (b) (c) (d) (e) Section accords (a) (b) (c) (d) (e) Section of all be faculty designed unit faculty designed and other accords and other accords and other accords.

-The Provost or designee may modify scheduled assignments, provided that the department or unit head discusses changes with the faculty member before they are made and that changes are not made for arbitrary or capricious reasons..
+or unit head discusses changes with the faculty member before they are made and that changes are not made for arbitrary or capricious reasons.